-The time transitional phrases provided earlier are also helpful in organizing process analysis essays (see Table 4.1: Transitional Words and Phrases for Expressing Time and Table 4.2: Phrases of Illustration).
+The time transitional phrases provided earlier are also helpful in organizing process analysis essays (see in 4.2 Narration, Transitional Words and Phrases for Expressing Time and in 4.3 Illustration, Phrases of

+Illustration).
 Words such as first, second, third, next, and finally are helpful cues to orient reader and organize the content of essay.

-Always have someone else read your process analysis to make sure it makes sense.
+Tip: Always have someone else read your process analysis to make sure it makes sense.
 When a writer becomes very close to a subject, it is difficult to determine how clearly an idea is coming across.
 Having a friend or co-worker read it over will help identify any confusing spots.